mozilla-services/docs/source/storage/apis-2.0.rst

     to delete:

     - **ids**: deletes the ids for objects in the collection that are in the provided comma-separated list.
+A maximum of 100 ids may be provided.

     Possible HTTP error responses:

+    - **400 Bad Request:**  too many ids where included in the query parameter.
     - **404 Not Found:**  the user has no such collection.
     - **412 Precondition Failed:**  an object in the collection has been modified since the timestamp in the *X-If-Unmodified-Since* header.

 **DELETE** **https://<endpoint-url>/storage/<collection>/<id>**